 Setting Up Zoom App for Chromebook – Overview

-In 2020, Zoom transformed from a niche and office-dedicated service to something that colleagues, friends, and family can use to socialize and even play games over.
+In 2020, Zoom transformed from a niche and office-dedicated service to something colleagues, friends, and family can use to socialize and play games.

-In other words, part of its appeal is that it doesn’t matter what device or operating system (OS) you’re using; Zoom will function seamlessly; it truly is a cross-platform service.
+In other words, part of Zoom’s appeal is that it functions seamlessly regardless of the device or operating system (OS) you use.
+It is a cross-platform service.

 Create a Zoom Account

-You don’t need a Zoom account to join meetings which is one of the advantages of this service over its counterparts.
-However, if you’re using the service regularly, it’s worth creating an account.
+One advantage of Zoom is that you don’t need an account to join meetings.
+However, if you use the service regularly, it’s worth creating an account.

-Alternatively, you can sign up using Google, FaceBook, SSO (Single-Sign-On).
-For each option, you’ll be asked to confirm your date of birth and your age as well.
-Note that Zoom will not retain this information because this is considered to be confidential information.
+Alternatively, you can sign up using Google, Facebook, or SSO (Single Sign-On).
+For each option, you’ll be asked to confirm your date of birth and age.
+Zoom will not retain this information because it is considered confidential.

 Setting Up Zoom App for Chromebook